-Two months ago I wrote for her a pic-heavy tutorial about serger tensions that went really well… this is something you definitely would pin for later, believe me!
+Two months ago I wrote a pic-heavy tutorial about serger tensions that went really well… this is something you definitely would pin for later, believe me!

-Today I’m taking back home my latest one. a cheat sheat about how to better use your serger, because it can do a lot more than only finishing seam allowances… so many stitches are available with any basic serger, like mine!
+Now I’m sharing with you my cheat sheet about how to better use your serger, because it can do a lot more than only finishing seam allowances… so many stitches are available with any basic serger, like mine!

-Just to complete the serger scenery, today I’d like to describe you all the other fun stitches I have on my serger (and chances are that you have the same stitches on your), just because you can use your serger for finishing seams (and it’s ok) but: a serger can do a lot of other fun things, other than a 4-threads or a 3-threads overlock.
+Today I’d like to describe you all the other fun stitches I have on my serger (and chances are that you have the same stitches on your), just because you can use your serger for finishing seams (and it’s ok) but: a serger can do a lot of other fun things, other than a 4-threads or a 3-thread overlock.

 When I was approaching my serger, I’ve searched the web for an infographic collecting all those fancy stitches in one place, but I wasn’t able to find it!
 What could I do?
 Create one all by myself!